jmosbacher/pydantic-panel/README.rst

 A: Nested models.
 This is a recursive problem, so I was looking for a recursive solution.
 By using a Widget to display models, all fields are treated equally.
-A field of type BaseModel is edited with a widget that has a `.value` just like any other field and therefore requires no special treatment.
+A field of type BaseModel is edited with a widget that has a `.value` attribute just like any other field and therefore requires no special treatment.
 When the parent collects the values of its children it just reads the `widget.value` attribute and does not need to check whether the value is nested or not.
-At every level of the recursion the widget only has to care about the fields on its model class.
+At every level of the recursion the widget only has to care about the fields on its model class and watch only the `.value` attribute of its children widgets for changes.

 Features